-The Tasmanian Government is establishing a new Child and Family Learning Centre (CFLC) at Smithton.
-The new Smithton CFLC will offer a variety of services to support you, all in one place.
+The Tasmanian Government is establishing a new Child and Family Learning Centre (CFLC) in Smithton.
+The new CFLC in Smithton will offer a variety of services all in one place to support families in the Circular Head region.
 It is somewhere you and your child can make friends, and they can learn as they play.
 CFLCs are welcoming places where you can get advice on health and family matters, education and training.
 For families and young children, they offer friendly and caring environments that support you with health and wellbeing services from pregnancy to age 5.

-Extensive community and stakeholder consultation, including the establishment of a Local Enabling Group, will be undertaken to inform the design of the new Smithton CFLC and the services it will provide to ensure it is tailor-made to serve local families.
+Extensive community and stakeholder consultation, including the establishment of a Local Enabling Group, is now underway to inform the design of the new CFLC and the services it will provide to ensure it is tailor-made to serve Circular Head families.

 For further information, please email us at getinvolved@decyp.tas.gov.au